-5. Number of non-motorized fatalities and serious injuries: 149.0
+5. Number of non-motorized fat

 The target for non-motorized fatalities and serious injuries is higher than the goal of SHSP (139 for 2018).
 This target has been set using the methodology adopted by the safety stakeholders which is the average of five values for 5-year moving averages of 2011 to 2015.
 Due to recent spike in 2015 serious injury crashes and the factors described in the "additional comments", the statistical output has been increased by 5 percent.